LIBREhub/napari-LatAm-workshop-2023/docs/day1/2_napari_and_jupyter_notebooks/00_intro_jupyter_notebooks.md

-# Day 1: Jupyter notebooks and napari
+# Jupyter notebooks and napari

 🚧🚧🚧🚧🚧🚧